Joel Bloom

 Joel Bloom was the eighth President of New Jersey Institute of Technology (NJIT).
 He became President in 2012 and retired in 2022.
+He was never a faculty member at any university during his professional life including NJIT.

 Life and career

 Bloom did his undergraduate studies at Hunter College in New York City, where he also earned a master's degree.
 He then went on to earn both a master's degree and a doctorate from Teachers College, Columbia University.
 Bloom held various positions in the New York Public school system.
 Between 1984 and 1990 he was an assistant commissioner in the New Jersey Department of Education.
 After joining NJIT in 1990, he was appointed president in 2012 after serving as interim president when the former president, Robert Altenkirch, moved to the University of Alabama in 2011.

 President of NJIT

 Joel Bloom is the first NJIT President without a tenured faculty position at the university.
 It is a requirement for the position according to the NJIT Faculty Handbook.
 In contrast to standard processes of finding university presidents, no candidates were interviewed by the time NJIT's Board of Trustees settled on Bloom in an internal process.
 The five-year contract with NJIT is reported worth roughly $5.3 million, or over ten million during the decade of leadership.
 This figure is higher when including pension, health insurance, and chauffeur.
 Among the details of his contract, there is included: